Alwinseb01/Alwinseb01/README.md

 # Hello !!! , [I'm Alwin Sebastian!](https://www.linkedin.com/in/alwin-sebastian/) &nbsp; &nbsp;
 ![Visitor Count](https://profile-counter.glitch.me/{Alwinseb01}/count.svg)

-## About Me💁‍♂️
+## About Me🙋‍♂️

-I am a Pre Final Year Student pursuing Bachelors in Computer Science 🎓 from Indian Institute of Information Technology Allahabad 🏛 who is an ardent learner, a passionate developer🖥️, in pursuit of learning new technologies and frameworks and inmpelenting them for the benefit of the community.
+I am a Pre Final Year Student pursuing Bachelors in Computer Science 🎓 from Indian Institute of Information Technology Kottayam 🏛 who is an ardent learner, a passionate developer🖥️, in pursuit of learning new technologies and frameworks and inmpelenting them for the benefit of the community.
 Have a keen interest in the latest and upcoming technologies, specially in the field of AI/ML 👨‍💻.

 ### Talking about Personal Stuffs:
 - 🛠 currently trying to contribute to Open Sources and improving my <a href="https://github.com/Alwinseb01/Virtual-Assistant">Virtual Assistant</a>.